 In the GRE/GMAT course, students are introduced to the format, sections, question types, instructions and administration of both the GRE and GMAT portion of the exam.
 Students are also taught test-taking strategies.
 For success on the test, the course introduces academic English vocabulary and reinforces knowledge of English grammar.
 The curriculum helps students to improve reading speed and comprehension as well as improve timed essay writing.
 Mathematical subjects such as geometry, algebra, and arithmetic are also taught in the course.

 IIC currently offers two Business English courses; Intermediate Business English and Advanced Business English.
 Both courses follow the Market Leader textbook and curriculum.
+Students who are interested in taking the Business English intermediate course must place into at least a B2-level.
+Students interested in taking the Business English advanced course must place into a C1-level or prove their prior business English knowledge by writing a letter of intent and showing a transcript that they’ve already completed prior coursework in business English.
 Students enrolled in the BE courses develop the communication skills necessary to navigate and succeed in the business world.
 The textbooks present case studies and new vocabulary for students to apply in the workplace.